kickstarter/cog-consul-oss/README.md

 `CONSUL_DOMAIN_NAME` and `CONSUL_MASTER_TOKEN` to be set.
 These are the domain name for your consul account and the api token for write privledges respectively.
 You can find an example of how to set these configurations in the `base/example_dynamic_config.yaml`.

+Optionally, you can set `CONSUL_CHANNELS` to restrict permisible channels for `write`.

 ## Install

     git clone git@github.com:kickstarter/cog-consul-oss.git